Kuialnyk Estuary: General characteristics

-Kuialnytsky Liman (from the Crimean.
-Kuyanlık - thick), also Kuyalnyk, formerly the Andriyivsky Liman - is an estuary on the northwest coast of the Black Sea, one of the group of Odessa estuaries, located north of Odessa.

-Below the Big Kuyalnik river

-Area, depending on the water level, ranges from 52–60 km².
-Length - 28 km, width more than 3 km.
+The area, depending on the water level, ranges from 52–60 km².
+Its length is 28 km, and its width is more than 3 km.
 The average depth is about 1 m.
 The volume is about 52 million m³.
-It is separated from the sea by a sandy Kuyalnytsky-Hajibeysky crossing up to 3 km wide.
-The Big Kuyalnik River flows into the estuary.
-The lowest point of Ukraine is located near the Kuyalnytsia estuary: 5 meters below sea level.
+It is separated from the sea by a sandy Kuyalnytskyi-Khadzhibey peresyp sandbar up to 3 km wide.
+The Velykyi Kuialnik River flows into the estuary.
+The lowest point of Ukraine is located near the Kuialnyk estuary: 5 meters below sea level.

-On the southeast coast of the estuary there is Kuyalnytsky mud resort, on the banks of the estuary - beaches.
+On the southeast coast of the estuary there is the Kuialnytskyi mud resort, on the banks of the estuary - beaches.
 The water temperature reaches 28-30 °C in summer.

-Once on the place of Kuyalnytsia estuary was located the mouth of the river Big Kuyalnik.
+Once in the location of Kuialnyk estuary was located the mouth of the river Velykyi Kuialnyk.
 Over time, the mouth turned to the gulf of the Black Sea, and then due to the deposition of river and sea sand formed an overflow, and thus the gulf turned into an estuary.
-Separation from the sea took place in about the fourteenth century, much later than the branch located near the Hajibeyan estuary.
-This can be judged at least by the fact that Kuyalnik's overflow is three times narrower than that of Hajibey.
+Separation from the sea took place in about the fourteenth century, much later than the branch located near the Khadzhibey estuary.
+This can be judged at least by the fact that Kuialnyk's overflow is three times narrower than that of Khadzhibey Estuary.

 The water level in the estuary and its salinity are regularly changed.
 Long-standing observations have shown that between 1878 and 1968 salinity in the estuary ranged from 29 to 269 ‰.
 During the years with high salinity, salt precipitated at the bottom of the estuary.
-In the dry years, when the Great Kuyalnik River dried up, the area of the reservoir decreased almost twice.
+In the dry years, when the Great Kuialnyk River dried up, the area of the reservoir decreased almost twice.
 Twice, in 1907 and 1925, seawater was launched to save the estuary from drying out.